GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### Computer science research is different from these more traditional disciplines.
+Philosophically it differs from the physical sciences because it seeks not to discover, explain, or exploit the natural world, but instead to study the properties of machines of human creation.
 >
-> ~ *Daniel T. Barry*
+> ~ *Dennis Ritchie*

 ---
 ## 🏎 Quick Facts